Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Data Collection Procedure

 \section{Data Collection Procedure}

-In this section, we provide more details about our data collection procedure, including how to construct the road network, how to align the location of accident records, how to normalize traffic volumes from different formats, and how to obtain weather features.
+In this section, we provide more details on our data collection procedure, including how to construct the road network, align the locations of accident records, normalize traffic volumes across different formats, and obtain weather features.
 Then, we summarize all the features we collected.